What Is Borax and How Is It Used?

 ThoughtCo / Hilary Allison

 Borax is a natural mineral with a chemical formula Na2B4O7 • 10H2O.
-Borax also is known as sodium borate, sodium tetraborate, or disodium tetraborate.
-It is one of the most important boron compounds.
+It is also known as sodium borate, sodium tetraborate, and disodium tetraborate.
+Borax is one of the most important boron compounds.
 The International Union of Pure and Applied Chemistry (IUPAC) name for borax is sodium tetraborate decahydrate.

 Did You Know?